-- 3.4.7.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing waste management implications arising from the construction of the Project as stated in Annexes 7 and 15 of the TM respectively. - 3.4.7.2 The assessment of waste management implications arising from construction of the Project shall follow the detailed technical requirements given in Appendix E of this EIA study brief.
+- 3.4.7.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing waste management implications as stated in Annexes 7 and 15 of the TM respectively. - 3.4.7.2 The assessment of the waste management implications arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix E of this EIA study brief.